The Back Story

 - What productive thing am I going to do during the second year other than applying to med school?

 - What about LORs?
 How am I going to keep in contact with my professors?
-(My school got rid of the committee letter program option they had, which would have been perfect)
+(My school got rid of the committee letter program, which would have been perfect)

 - Am I willing to hold myself accountable to this plan?